automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 ---
 layout: documentation
 title: Process API
+categories:
+ - documentation
-weight: 4
+weight: 6
 ---

-The main idea behind process api is having all port stuff come into one place, and all of the outputs sent out from the same place.
+The main idea behind process api is having all port stuff events into one place, and all of the outputs sent out from the same place.

 The way the process api works is it gets called for each event.
 If `done` does not get called, it keeps getting called, and the IPs that are passed to it keep getting appended to the buffer.